Lady Sassoon

 Oil on canvas

-Jpg:
+Jpg: artrenewal.org

-Sargent painted a portrait of Aline,
+portrait of Aline,

-Lady Sassoon, in 1907.
-The Sassoon family were initially not completely
+Lady Sassoon, in 1907, the Sassoon family were initially not completely

 well-known comment, "It seems there is something wrong with the mouth!

-A portrait is a painting with a little something wrong about the mouth."
+A portrait is a painting with a little something wrong about the

 (Stansky p.
 19) The portrait was exhibited at the Royal Academy in 1907.

 When the Hon.
-Evan Charteris discussed
+Evan

 the portrait in his biography of Sargent, he described it thus:

-[Editor's Note - paragraph
+[Editor's Note

 breaks added with p]

-In the portrait of Lady Sassoon,
+In the portrait of

-Sargent has conveyed a subtle impression of the individuality of his sitter.
+Sargent has conveyed a subtle impression of the individuality of his

 Evidently he was confronted with a highly strung temperament, features

-of exceptional distinction and refinement, and a personality kindly, alert
+of exceptional distinction and refinement, and a personality kindly,

 - even to the point of restlessness - and instinct with pride of race.